 Alkanes.
-Molecular representation of the first three alkanes methane (CH4 top left), ethane (C2H6 top right) and propane (C3H8).
-Carbon atoms (C) are blue and hydrogen (H) purple.
-Alkanes are members of a group of hydrocarbons having the general formula CnH2n+2, where n is an integer number, and commonly known as paraffins.
-The first four alkanes, methane, ethane, propane and butane are colourless gases, the higher members are liquids and those above C16H34 are waxy solids.
-Alkanes are insoluble in water but soluble in chloroform and benzene.
-They form the chief natural gas.
+Computer-generated molecular models of the first three alkanes.
+They are methane (CH4, top left), ethane (C2H6, top right) and propane (C3H8, at bottom).
+Carbon atoms (C) are dark blue and hydrogen (H) are light blue.
+Atomic bonds are green.
+Alkanes are members of a group of hydro- carbons having the general formula CnH2n+2, where n is an integer number.
+They are commonly known as paraffins.
+The first four alkanes: methane, ethane, propane and butane are colourless gases; the higher members are liquids and those above constituents of petroleum and are also found in natural gas.

 Model release not required.
 Property release not required.